RAGE-toolkit/Artic-nf/README.md

 ```
 If the above fails, then follow the manual_package_install.txt

 The workflow can be run using two ways.
-Edit the file paths and other parameters in "nextflow.config" and follow the below step.
+Edit the file paths and other parameters in "nextflow.conf" and follow the below step.
 ## Pipeline can be run as follows
 ```
- nextflow main.nf -c
+ nextflow main.nf -c nextflow.conf
 ```

 ## Alternatively you can run the below command to execute the pipeline (change the path accordingly)